stadium-software/user-management-portal/pre6.12/README.md

    1. Add a database called "StadiumPortal"
    2. Run the script in the [database](/database/) directory of this repo to create the database tables
 3. Preview the application
-   1. Open the application in a Stadium Designer v6.12 or higher
+   1. Open the application in a Stadium Designer v6.9.3 or higher
-   2. Open 'Settings' in the Application Explorer and provide the connection string to the "StadiumPortal" database
+   2. Open 'Settings' in the Application Explorer and enter a connection string to the Database
    3. Select 'Preview'
 4. Publish the application
+   1. Upload the application in the /Stadium6 folder to your Stadium Application Manager (SAM)
-   1. Configure the connection info to the "StadiumPortal" database
+   2. Configure the connection info to the "StadiumPortal" database
-   2. Configure other application details
+   3. Configure other application details
 5. Access the Portal application
    1. Open the "Users & Roles" module
    2. Create a Role called "PortalAdmin"